These 5 Best Abs Exercises

 Why?
 Side planks are not only great for your obliques; they also tone and stimulate your glutes.

-You can take it up a level: To raise your top leg, bring it to parallel to the ground.
+You can take it up a level: Bring it parallel to the ground to raise your top leg.
 (This is Vasisthasana in yoga).

 Crunch your vertical leg